 - 1. The display needs to be disassembled to replace most of the parts on the display. - 2.
 Remove the plate on the back that retains the suction cup/Ram Mount. - 3.
 Loosen the 4 screws on the end cap opposite the wire harness. - 4.
 Remove the 4 screws retaining the end cap with the harness.
-Figure 209
+Figure 226

 5. Slide the display, circuit board, and harness from the case.
-Figure 210
+Figure 227

-Carefully separate the screen from the circuit board.
+Carefully separate the screen from the circuit board by pulling the screen assembly from the circuit board.
 Do not bend or twist the circuit board as that could damage the board.
-Figure 211
+Figure 228

 7. Once the screen is separated from the board, the harness can be removed by pushing the tab on the side of the connector and pulling the connector straight out of the circuit board.
-Figure 212
+Figure 229